munificent/craftinginterpreters/book/introduction.md

 Since the book contains literally every line of code needed for the implementations, the snippets are quite precise.
-Also, because I try to keep the program in a runnable state even when it's half-implemented, sometimes we add temporary code that is replaced in later snippets.
+Also, because I try to keep the program in a runnable state even when it's half-implemented, sometimes we add temporary code that gets replaced in later snippets.

 A snippet with all the bells and whistles looks like this: